 What we do

-Provision of emergency shelter, emergency cash grants, rehabilitation of housing, distribution of non-food items (NFIs) and provision of return and repatriation kits.
+Provision of emergency shelter, emergency cash grants, rehabilitation of housing, distribution of non-food items/services (NFIs) and provision of return and repatriation kits.

-Provision of physical infrastructure like roads, bridges, community centres, irrigation systems or other community structures, facilitation and training of infrastructure management groups at community level, facilitation and funding of community development plans, initiatives for disaster risk reduction at community level.
+Provision of physical infrastructure like roads, bridges, community centres, irrigation systems or other community structures, facilitation and training of infrastructure management groups at community level, facilitation and funding of community development plans.

 Emergency water supply, hygiene item distribution, hygiene information and education, construction of latrines, installation water points, wells and water storage.
 Water purification.